GivherLLC/givher/content/all-events/ca-legislative-lgbtq-caucus-swearing-in-celebration.md

   - paragraph: Join the California LGBTQ Foundation to celebrate the swearing-in of the newest members of the California Legislative LGBTQ+ Caucus at Sacramento's newest lounge, Good Luck Lounge.
-  - paragraph: Sponsorship opportunities are available and will include an Exclusive VIP Sponsor only reception from 5:00 pm - 5:30 pm.
+  - paragraph: Sponsorship opportunities are available and all will include an Exclusive VIP Sponsor only reception from 5:00 pm - 5:30 pm.
+  - paragraph: "1.5k - 1 VIP reception entry, logo representation, and drink tickets. "
+  - paragraph: 2.5k - 2 VIP reception entires, logo representation and drink tickets.
+  - paragraph: "5k - 4 VIP reception entires, logo representation, drink tickets,
+      and verbal recognition. "
   - paragraph: Event will open to the public at 6:00 pm.
 Program will start at 6:30 pm.
 boldedEventInformation:
   - line: Join us for this exciting event, which is completely free to the public!